tybottorff/bottorffdocs/notes/literature_notes.md

  - endocrine/pneumonitis irAEs more common in younger patients, skin irAEs more common in older patients
  - thyroid irAEs more common in women, neurological, dermal, vascular irAEs more common in men
  - germline variants associated with irAE development: *GABRP*, *DSC2*, *BAZ2B*, *ZPLD1*, *MIR548AB*, *SEMA5A*, *LOC105374704*, *CDH6*, *OSBPL6*, *AGPS*...
+# Germline immunomodulatory expression quantitative trait loci (ieQTLs) associated with immune-related toxicity from checkpoint inhibition
+ - exploration of link between germline genetic variants controlling expression of immunomodulatory genes and irAE risk in melanoma patients treated with CTLA-4 blockade
+ - results: variant allele linked to increased expression of *SYK* associated with increased risk of irAEs, not associated with response to CTLA-4 blockade
+ - SYK involved in T/B cell expansion, pSYK increased in autoimmunity
 # Germline variants associated with toxicity to immune checkpoint blockade
 ## Abstract
  - GWAS of 1,751 patients on ICIs across 12 cancer types